Cst2989/neciudan-dev-new/src/content/post/magic-release-notes.md

 After several times when it became a problem and people complained about it,  I finally got around to automating this process.

 Here is what I needed:
- Semver versioning
+- Semver versioning
- Github Action that adds the title of PR and content to the changelog  when the PR is merged A button that creates a new release tag gets everything in the changelog and sets it as the description for the release Sends Slack notifications to a specific channel with release notes Let's get started.
+- Github Action that adds the title of PR and content to the changelog  when the PR is merged
+- A button that creates a new release tag gets everything in the changelog and sets it as the description for the release
+- Sends Slack notifications to a specific channel with release notes

+Let's get pull up our sleeves and get to work.

 ## Semantic versioning (aka SemVer)